 Which Carriers Offer Telehealth Benefits?

-Carriers such as Cigna, Regence, Anthem, Humana, and UnitedHealthcare offer telehealth benefits to their beneficiaries.
+Carriers such as Cigna, Regence, Anthem, and Humana offer telehealth benefits to their beneficiaries.
 Some carriers refer to telehealth benefits as “virtual visits.”
 Keep this in mind when looking at the benefit packages of carriers’ Medicare Advantage (MA) plans.
-Also worth mentioning, Ritter Insurance Marketing is partnered with all of the carriers listed above and many more.
+Also worth mentioning, Ritter Insurance Marketing offers contracting for all of the carriers listed above and many more.
 If you haven’t already, complete your free registration with Ritter to gain access to competitive contracts and exclusive tools and resources to boost your business!

 Does Original Medicare Cover Telehealth?

 Telehealth coverage under Medicare Part B can depend on the circumstances and the type of medical service received by the beneficiary.
 Most telehealth services cost the beneficiary the same amount the health care service would cost in person.
 Typically, the beneficiary has to pay 20 percent of the Medicare-approved amount, in addition to the Part B deductible.
 The best way to find out the cost of a provider service is for the beneficiary to speak with their doctor.

 It’s essential to know exactly what your client will be able to accomplish using telehealth.
 The listing for telehealth services is quite extensive, as you can see in a CMS booklet on Telehealth Services.
 To give you an idea, general covered health services that can use telehealth include:

 The duration of the health care service and reason/ailment for the service are specified for each service.
 Again, it’s important to note that all telehealth services require audio and video.